alisaifee/coredis/docs/source/index.rst

 coredis is an async redis client with support for redis server, cluster & sentinel.

-The coredis :ref:`api:clients` attempt to mirror the specifications in the `Redis command documentation <https://redis.io/commands>`__ by using the following rules:
+The coredis :ref:`api:clients` API follows the specifications in the `Redis command documentation <https://redis.io/commands>`__ by using the following rules:

 - Arguments retain naming from redis as much as possible